-Whilst we never imagine that it could happen to us, anyone can be stuck by long term illness at any stage.
-Whilst the NHSPS provides ill health retirement benefits, these are minimal in the early part of your career, and will never replace your income even after years of service.
+The NHS pension scheme provides ill health retirement benefits; however, these are minimal in the early part of your career and will never fully replace your income, even after many years of service.
 As your earnings potential is your greatest financial asset it is important to protect this against illness or accident.
 As you consider this area of your financial planning you should be aware of the following issues: